 1. Take a Deep Dive into Previous TRIF, TRIR, and DART records

 It’s important to look back and analyze TRIF, TRIR, and DART rates per location.
 The answer usually lies within the data, so take a look at which roles and activities were most dangerous and had the highest amount of risk to your workforce.
 Once these jobs are identified, prioritize them in order of most dangerous to least dangerous.
 Once all high-risk jobs are chosen, move on to other roles on-site.

 2. Make sure all jobs and duties are aligned with COR and OSHA standards

 No matter where your site may be, it’s vital all roles and jobs duties are aligned with federal and provincial standards.
-Make sure you are up to date with the latest standards set out by the Occupational Safety and Health Administration (OSHA) if you are within the United States, or the Certificate of Recognition (COR) if you are located anywhere in Canada.
+Make sure you are up to date with the latest standards set out by the Occupational Safety and Health Administration (OSHA) with OSHA compliant software, if you are within the United States, or the Certificate of Recognition (COR) if you are located anywhere in Canada.